lilou9221/McGill_Team2_Capstone/README.md

 - Add `--start-tasks` to skip the confirmation prompt and immediately launch the Drive exports.
 - OpenLandMap layers (`soil_pH`, `soil_organic_carbon`, `soil_type`) are exported one GeoTIFF per depth band (`b0`, `b10`, `b30`, `b60`).

-After the Drive tasks complete (and downloads finish, if you use the automated downloader), the GeoTIFFs will be in `data/raw/`.
+**Automatic Downloads**: Once Google Drive API is configured (Step 5), exported files are automatically downloaded from Google Drive to `data/raw/` as soon as the GEE export tasks complete.
+No manual download step is required.
+The GeoTIFFs will appear in `data/raw/` automatically.

 ### 2. Process and Map